Renfroe homers twice, Rays fan 19 Braves in 14-5 romp

 PREGAME CENTER OF ATTENTION

-Before the team, both teams expressed their concern about the outbreak of COVID-19 that forced the Miami Marlins to postpone their home opener.
+Before the team, both teams expressed concerns about the outbreak of COVID-19 that forced the Miami Marlins to postpone their home opener.

-“We’re very aware of what’s going on,” Atlanta manager Brian Snitker said.
+“We’re very aware of what’s going on,” Snitker said.
 “You get slapped in the face with the reality of this.
 You can’t let your guard down.
 We’ve got to continue to be consistent in what we’re doing … like wearing the mask, staying in.”

 Both teams discussed the matter, with the Rays holding a team meeting to talk about their first road trip that starts Wednesday.

-“It is unnerving,” Rays manager Kevin Cash said.
+“It is unnerving,” Cash said.
 “Today’s been a challenging day.
 Your mind just kind of wanders on making sure that we’re doing everything we can.
 We’re confident we are.”

 TRAINER’S ROOM